khoih-prog/WiFiNINA_Generic/README.md

 #### 4. For Arduino SAMD boards

- ***To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD cores 1.8.11](Packages_Patches/arduino/hardware/samd/1.8.11) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.11).
+ ***To be able to compile, run and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD Packages_Patches](Packages_Patches/arduino/hardware/samd/1.8.11) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.11).

 #### For core version v1.8.10+